 After you have cut up the broccoli, you have to blanch it before you can freeze it.
-I can tell you from personal experience, frozen broccoli that was not blanched first, is not at all pleasant to eat.
+I can tell you from personal experience, frozen broccoli that was not blanched first, is not at all pleasant to eat - In fact it's AWFUL.
 Don't try to skip this step - you'll be disappointed.

 Leave the broccoli in the boiling water for one minute.
 If the water doesn't stay boiling, it's OK.

-After one minute has passed, remove the broccoli florets from the boiling water and place it in a pan or sink full of cold water to stop it from actually cooking.
+After a minute or so has passed, remove the broccoli florets from the boiling water and place it in a pan or sink full of cold water (adding ice helps...) to stop it from actually cooking.